Skip to main content

 The seller has the same obligations as with CFR but also pays the (minimum) insurance costs.
 The buyer must pay for more comprehensive insurance.

-Incoterms are divided into four groups.
-This helps clarify the processes and responsibilities for both vendor and customer.
+To clarify the processes and responsibilities for both vendor and customer, Incoterms can be divided into four groups:

 • Group E: EXW is the only “collection” Incoterm.
 This means the buyer is responsible for almost almost all costs and risks during the entire shipping process.